JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 following a deep link replaces the current back stack with a synthetic one which looks like a reasonable path from the start destination to the linked screen.

-For details on registering implementing deep links, see [TODO link].
+For details on registering implementing deep links, see [TODOlink].

 ### Predictive back gesture
 <primary-label ref="EAP"/>